zalyoung/gitlab-handbook/content/handbook/entity/israel-ltd.md

 Israel Team Members are granted a meal allowance of up to NIS 900 per month.
 Vouchers are managed through Cibus.
 Team members will receive a debit card to use the benefit.

-The People-Connect Team will assist Payroll in the administration of this benefit.
+Team Members do not recieve the meal allowance while on unpaid leave.

 ### Transportation Allowance